 Extended Exposure 3-5 minutes (or longer)

 Extended exposure is only recommended for the most experienced cold plunge users and those who are familiar and comfortable with immersing in cold water for longer periods.
-An extended immersion refers to a cold water plunge time of 3-5 minutes, or longer.
+An extended immersion refers to a time of 3-5 minutes, or longer.
 Many believe extended cold water immersion periods offer greater health benefits, especially in relation to reducing inflammation and muscle recovery.

 What Are You Trying to Achieve?